prathamdupare/blog/content/daily-26DhNA2RyQlsP7fYHMY.md

 | [Pull Requests - NoCodeAI](https://github.com/raooll/nocodeai/pulls/prathamdupare) |                                                                 | Info 3 |
 | )                                                                                  |                                                                 | Info 3 |

+## Oct 29 2024

+- [ ] Learn about splitting SVGs into smaller sections in figma.
+- [ ] Read about SVG animations in tailwind and plain CSS.
+- [ ] Experiment

+## Oct 29 2024

+- [x] Fix/Test and make UI responsive (Footer and Header fix)

+## Oct 29 2024

+- [ ] UI fixed and minification of CSS.
+- [ ] Add animation/loader to the logo
+- [x] Minify and dump css into html only to increase performance,

 ## Oct 28 2024

 - [ ] UI fixed and minification of CSS.